Hiram Hudson Benedict (1901-1984)

-After acquiring a site on Camelback Mountain in the early 1950s, a group of prominent investors (including Hollywood stars John Ireland, Joanne Dru and Sydney Chaplin, Charlie Chaplin's son) hired architect Hiram Hudson Benedict to design a clubhouse and a prototype casita.
+After acquiring a site on Camelback Mountain in the early 1950s, a group of prominent investors (including Hollywood stars John Ireland, Joanne Dru and Charlie Chaplin's son Sydney) hired architect Benedict to design a clubhouse and a prototype casita.
 Benedict and Ireland developed the clubhouse, five tennis courts and a prototype casita that became John Ireland's Arizona home.
 The project was known as the Paradise Valley Racquet Club throughout the 1950s and is now named Sanctuary on Camelback Mountain.

-Hiram had a string of eight marriages.
+Benedict reportedly had a string of eight marriages.
 He married Margaret, his first wife, and divorced her in 1936.
-Hiram was married to his 3rd wife, Lucile, between 1951-1954 – she died that same year.
+Hiram was married to his 3rd wife, Lucile, between 1951-1954.
+She died in ‘54.
 Later that year, he married Capi – who also died within the calendar year.
 In 1955, Mr. Benedict reportedly married and divorced his wife, Evelyn, in the same month.
 One family member recalls him marrying one of his wives twice.

-Hiram and Lois lived in Las Vegas in the mid-70s where he was reportedly working on teh Dunes casino and a residence.
-Hiram and Lois retired to Nordlan, Washington.
-He passed away in November 1984 and Lois died in September 1988.
+Hiram and Lois lived in Las Vegas in the mid-70s where he was reportedly working on the Dunes casino and at least one residence.
+Hiram and Lois retired to Nordlan, Washington – where he passed away in November 1984.
+Lois died in September 1988.

 I continue to seek information on Mr. Benedict.
 Drop me a line HERE with any information you have.